ckormanyos/real-time-cpp/readme.md

 (or later) and open the solution ref_app.sln.
 Select the desired configuration.
 Then rebuild the entire solution.
-Note that the build in Visual Studio(R) makes heavy use of cross development using a project workspace of type external makefile to invoke GNUmake (via batch file) in combination with several makefiles.
+Note that the build in Visual Studio(R) makes heavy use of cross development using a project workspace of type "external makefile" to invoke GNUmake (via batch file) in combination with several makefiles.

 CMake files have also been created for each supported target.